golemfoundation/wildland-client/plugins/jira/README.md

 - `--workspace-url` parameter specifies address of the REST endpoint of your _Jira Work Management Cloud site_ which will be queried for issues.
 For example https://{your site name}.atlassian.net/rest/api/2.
 The plugin works only with version v2 of Jira REST API.
 - `--username` parameter specifies Jira username
 - `--personal-token` parameter specifies your Personal Access Token generated in the previous steps.
 - `--project-name` is optional, multiple can be provided; when defined, only issues associated with the project (or projects) will be mounted.
 By default, all issues from the projects accessible by the user in the given _Jira Work Management Cloud site_ will be exposed.
+- `--limit` is optional, limits the maximum amount of issues to be fetched starting from the most recently updated

 ### Mounting